hsnlab/batchy/README.md

 After the run Batchy dumps results to `/tmp/simple_pipeline_stats.txt` and plots a figure of control values, flow delays, and flow packet rates to `/tmp/simple_pipeline_stats.png`.

+### Run our measurements
+To easily recreate some of our measurements, we packed our NSDI measurements with ready-to-run shell scripts.
+For details, see [scripts/nsdi-measurements](scripts/nsdi-measurements).

 ## Caveats and Limitations

-Batchy is an experimental software with numerous limitations.
+Batchy is an experimental software with limitations.
 Some of these are:

 * tasks are not handled (in most cases 1 task/worker is used)
 * by default implicit decision of configurable module, i.e. batchyness metric